dmnielsen/scrape_sbtb/README.md

   scrape number and hit "Enter" to accept default value of 10, it gives ```Error: must be integer``` but otherwise does behave as expected

+### Database notes
+I'm going to note if I change anything by hand.
+There are a couple one-off issues that I'm seeing that are a bit too specialized to account for by changing my code, so I'm going to change them via SQL and note them here.
+* ID=641, removed genre listing that was only the author name
+* ID=993, change grade DNF to N/A. The post is explanatory about future DNFs, not about any book in particular.